sophgo/sophon-sail/docs/source_en/module_python/Basicfunction.rst

 base64_decode
 >>>>>>>>>>>>>>>>>>>>>>>>

 Decode the byte-encoded data in base64 and return the decoded byte data.
+BM1688 and CV186AH PCIE mode are not supported.

 **Interface:**
     .. code-block:: python